 - Representatives of the Prison and Probation Ombudsman, NHS Ombudsman and the Office of the Legal Services Ombudsman

 - Police Officers or other public officials in discharge of their duty

 - Visits from an accredited agent of the Treasury Solicitor, the Director of Public Prosecutions, the Crown Prosecution Service, or the Official Receiver in Bankruptcy, on production of the necessary authority from the department, to interview and to serve documents on a prisoner.

 - Staff of the Criminal Cases Review Commission

 - Representatives of veterans organisations such as the Royal British Legion, the Soldiers Sailors Airmen and Families Association when acting in an official capacity or assisting with resettlement issues

 Representatives of the Commission for Racial Equality visiting in a professional capacity or any other organisation when the purpose of the visit is specifically and solely to discuss

 Booking information: Please pre book visits on 01772 44 3503.Email booking: SocialVisits.Garth@hmps.gsi.gov.uk

 How to get there:

-- Train: Leyland Railway Station is six miles from the prison (complete journey by bus as above)
+- Train: Leyland Railway Station is six miles from the prison

 - Car: From M6 (junction 28): Turn left, follow mini-roundabout, go straight across and follow road to traffic lights.
 Turn left, go through next set of lights, follow road round to right (leisure centre on left).
 At end, turn left and then immediately right.
 Follow road to end (mini-roundabout) and turn right.
 At next mini-roundabout, go straight across.
 Bear left into Slater Lane and go straight across at the traffic lights.
 Follow the road to the end and turn left.
 Garth is approximately one mile on the right (follow signs).